-5 Signals made Ashore
+5. Signals made Ashore

-- 5.1 The shore signal position is the club flagpole unless a different location is specified in the appendix to these SIs. - 5.2 When displayed ashore, flag AP with two sound signals (one sound signal when lowered) means "Races not started are postponed".
+- 1. The shore signal position is the club flagpole unless a different location is specified in the appendix to these SIs. - 2.
+When displayed ashore, flag AP with two sound signals (one sound signal when lowered) means "Races not started are postponed".
 The warning signal for the next race will be made not less than ten minutes after flag AP is lowered.
 This amends race signal AP.

-6 Event Format and Schedule of Races
+6. Event Format and Schedule of Races

-- 6.1 The format of the event will be described in the notice of race or on the official notice board at the event.
-The format may be modified during the event in a fair and practical way as solely determined by the race committee taking into account the entries, weather conditions, time constraints and any other relevant factors. - 6.2 The schedule of races will be displayed on the official notice board.
-Any changes thereto and schedules for subsequent rounds will be displayed not less than 10 minutes before the start of that phase of the competition. - 6.3 Every race will be assigned a race number in the race schedule. - 6.4 Unless otherwise specified in the appendix to these SIs, the race number will be displayed on the committee boat between the preparatory signal and start signal for that race.
+- 1. The format of the event will be described in the notice of race or on the official notice board at the event.
+The format may be modified during the event in a fair and practical way as solely determined by the race committee taking into account the entries, weather conditions, time constraints and any other relevant factors. - 2.
+The schedule of races will be displayed on the official notice board.
+Any changes thereto and schedules for subsequent rounds will be displayed not less than 10 minutes before the start of that phase of the competition. - Every race will be assigned a race number in the race schedule.
+3. - Unless otherwise specified in the appendix to these SIs, the race number will be displayed on the committee boat between the preparatory signal and start signal for that race.
 When the race number is displayed in this way, it overrides all prior communications, schedules or instructions.
 The race committee may at any time remove a particular race from the published sequence of races and run it at a later time.

-7 The Course and Time Limit
+7. The Course and Time Limit

-- 7.1 Unless otherwise specified in the appendix to these SIs: - (a) the starting line will be between the mast of a committee boat and a starting mark; - (b) the finishing line will be between the mast of a committee boat and a finishing mark. - 7.2 The starting mark, finishing mark and course marks will be described on the official notice board. - 7.3 The course configuration will be displayed on the official notice board. - 7.4 The race committee may move marks of the course at any time.
-Rule 33 will not apply. - 7.5 Unless otherwise specified in the appendix to these SIs, the time limit for each race will be 30 minutes.
+- Unless otherwise specified in the appendix to these SIs: 1. - a. the starting line will be between the mast of a committee boat and a starting mark; - the finishing line will be between the mast of a committee boat and a finishing mark. - 2.
+The starting mark, finishing mark and course marks will be described on the official notice - 3.
+The course configuration will be displayed on the official notice board. - 4.
+The race committee may move marks of the course at any time.
+Rule 33 will not apply. - Unless otherwise specified in the appendix to these SIs, the time limit for each race will be 5.
+30 minutes.
 Boats failing to finish within ten minutes after the first boat finishes will be scored DNF.
 This amends rule 35.

-8 The Start
+8. The Start

-8.1 Races will be started by using the following signals.
+1. Races will be started by using the following signals.
 Times shall be taken from the start of each sound signal; the failure of a visual signal shall be disregarded.
 This amends rule 26.

-each sound signal, the fanale of a fiscal signal shall be disregalacal.
-This afficias fale for

 Signal Minutes before starting signal Sound Alternative visual signals

 Warning 3 One 3 battens

 Preparatory 2 One 2 battens

 One-minute 1 One 1 batten

 Starting 0 One No battens